Pot Belly Stoves!

 Merry Christmas Script Welded Lettering

-If you’ve ever made Christmas cards, then you know it’s very helpful to have all of the bits and pieces together before you start glueing anything down.
-It’s akin to cooking a gourmet dish because things can get out of control pretty quickly with glue drying while you look for something you’ve dropped.
+If you’ve ever made Christmas cards, then you know it’s very helpful to have all the bits and pieces together before you start glueing anything down.
+It’s akin to cooking a gourmet dish because things can get out of control pretty quickly with glue drying while you look for something still stashed away.
 I have found that I really like to create words where all the letters are attached or welded together.
 That just turns them into another embellishment and I don’t have to glue each individual letter down.
 I try to attach little dots or punctuation marks so they don’t become tiny, individual pieces that seem to immediately jump off my desk and get lost forever.

 I used royalty free fonts to create these images and I hope you find them as charming and useful as I did.